makesites/rss-merger/readme.md

 Changelog
 =========
+15-09-2014	(v2.1.3-beta) Some tests and fixes.
+Should work well.
+Please submit an issue if any.

 12-09-2014	(v2.0.1-Pre-alpha) Adding rssCacheInt interface and rssFileCache class, re-enabled the cache use in rssMerger in a new way, some renaming, and documentation, adding a feature to enable or disable the output formatting

 11-09-2014	(v2.0.0-Pre-alpha) Move the code to my own pseudo "Coding Standard", inhibate the use of the cache